inca/cx-site/src/main/webapp/pages/orm.md

     City as "ci" JOIN (Country as "co")
     // city AS ci LEFT JOIN country AS co ON ci.country_id = co.id

+Like in SQL, joins can be of several types.
 Depending on the type of join, rows which do not match the joining predicate will be eliminated from one of the sides of join.
 Following join types are available:

   * `INNER` joins eliminate unmatched rows from both sides;
   * `LEFT` joins return all matched rows plus one copy for each row in the left side relation